 The included studies had similar eligibility and exclusion criteria, largely enrolling patients with exclusively or predominantly urge incontinence.
 Some studies enrolled patients with combined stress and urge incontinence, with symptoms of urge predominant.
 The studies enrolled significantly more women than men and although the age ranges of enrolled patients were wide the mean age for most studies was approaching 60 years.
 These gender and age trends reflect the typical characteristics of the population with urge incontinence.
-One study included only female patients.
-Five of 10 fair quality studies were conducted at least in part in the US, while the others were conducted primarily in European countries, and one each in China, and South Korea.
+One study included only female patients, and another analyzed the female subgroup of a larger trial.
+Eight of 14 fair quality studies were conducted at least in part in the US, while the others were conducted primarily in European countries, and one each in China, and Japan and two in South Korea.

-We found four fair quality studies comparing an immediate release formulation of one anticholinergic urinary incontinence drug to another.16-18, 19.
-These studies compared oxybutynin to tolterodine and were all sponsored by Pharmacia (the makers of tolterodine).
+We found four fair quality studies comparing an immediate release formulation of one anticholinergic urinary incontinence drug to another.19-21, 22 These studies compared oxybutynin to tolterodine and were all sponsored by Pharmacia (the makers of tolterodine).
 Tolterodine was dosed at 2mg twice daily in all studies, while oxybutynin was dosed at 5mg twice daily in two studies and 5mg three times daily in two.
 The study durations ranged from 8 to 12 weeks.

-We found five fair quality studies comparing an extended release formulation of an anticholinergic urinary incontinence drug to an immediate release formulation.21-25 Three studies compared oxybutynin ER to oxybutynin IR23-25, one tolterodine ER to tolterodine IR and one study oxybutynin ER to tolterodine IR.
+We found six fair quality studies comparing an extended release formulation of an anticholinergic urinary incontinence drug to an immediate release formulation.24-29 Three studies compared oxybutynin ER to oxybutynin IR26-28, one tolterodine ER to tolterodine IR one study oxybutynin ER to tolterodine IR, and one tolterodine ER to oxybutynin IR.

 Oxybutynin doses ranged from 5mg to 30mg a day, while tolterodine was dosed at 4mg a day.

-Of the three studies comparing oxybutynin ER to oxybutynin IR, one was 6 weeks in duration, and compared 10mg per day of oxybutynin either ER once daily or 5mg IR twice dailyER to IR.
+Of the three studies comparing oxybutynin ER to oxybutynin IR, one was 6 weeks in duration, and compared 10mg per day of oxybutynin either ER once daily or 5mg IR twice daily ER to IR.
 Patients getting the ER formulation received a single daily 10mg dose; patients on the IR formulation got 2 daily 5mg doses.
 The other two studies used a dose titration up to the threshold of either intolerable side effects (in which case the dose was reduced by 5mg per day) or maximum efficacy.
 In the latter case, the "optimal" dose was then maintained for 7 days.
 Total, mean or range duration of trial actually experienced were not reported.
 All three studies were funded by or had authors from the companies who make the extended release formulations involved.

 We found only one study comparing tolterodine ER 4mg once daily to tolterodine 2mg twice daily (a placebo arm was also included) for 12 weeks.
 This was the largest study included, with over 500 patients per treatment, and used an intention to treat analysis.
+In a subgroup analysis of women only from this study, 1235 women were included.